apache/airavata/docs/tutorial/gateways2019_tutorial.md

 stick molecule editor or a map view for selecting a bounding box of a region of interest.

-In addition to customizing the UI component you can also apply validations:

--   min length
--   max length
--   regular expression
--   ... and more can be easily added

 Also you can define dependencies between application inputs and show or hide inputs based on the values of other inputs.

-## (Optional) Tutorial exercise: Create a custom UI component to customize input interface

-TBD

-## Tutorial exercise: Create a custom output viewers for an output file
+## Tutorial exercise: Create a custom output viewer for an output file

 By default, the Django portal provides a very simple view for output files that allows users to download the file to their local machine.
 However, it is